Super Genjin 2

 Super Genjin 2 (超原人 2) is a 1995 2D platform video game by Hudson Soft for Super Famicom.
-It is the sequel to Super Bonk and the fifth game in the Bonk series, and the second platform game in the series never to be released outside Japan.
+It is the sequel to Super Bonk and the fifth platform game in the Bonk series, and the second game in the series overall never to be released outside Japan.

+Gameplay

+Release and reception

+Super Genjin 2 was released for the Super Famicom in Japan on July 28, 1995.